aglab2/SRM/doc/vm_setup.md

 * * Sordum dControl
 * * Tuna OBS
 * Run dControl and disable all antivirus features except for Firewall.
 Make sure to check Windows Security panel as well.
+* Search for "environment" and select "Edit the system environment variables".
+Add C:/mpv to environment variables
 * Mute all system sounds in volume mixer (right click sound icon > Volume Mixer).
 Disable all notifications & actions.
 * In RustDesk set permanent password and remember the id.
 * Unpack cmder to C:/cmder and mpv to C:/mpv.